 4.14 Claims for SIFS

-Note: From 1 July 2017, SIFS will be closed to new recipients.
-Grandfathering arrangements will permit eligible recipients with entitlement to SIFS at 30 June 2017 to continue to receive SIFS as long as they remain eligible for the payment.
+Note: SIFS has been closed to new recipients since 1 July 2017.
+Grandfathering arrangements permit eligible recipients with entitlement to SIFS at 30 June 2017 to continue to receive SIFS as long as they remain eligible for the payment.
 See 2.11.1.
-Claims can still be made for the 2017-18 income year.

 If, for the part of the relevant financial year that the individual does not receive FTB, they continue to have a SIFS qualifying child in their care (2.11.2), individuals may submit a separate claim for this period at the conclusion of the relevant financial year for assessment (6.7).